liferay/liferay-screens/ios/Documentation/SignUpWidget.md

 ## Delegate

-This widget will delegate some event in an object that conforms `SignUpWidgetDelegate` protocol.
+This widget will delegate some events in an object that conforms `SignUpWidgetDelegate` protocol.
 If the `autologin` is enabled, login events will be delegated to an object conforming `LoginWidgetDelegate`.
 Refer to [LoginWidget documentation](LoginWidget.md) for more details on this.

 The `SignUpWidgetDelegate` protocol allows to implement the following methods: